Accrued Payroll – An Explanation

-Accrued payroll is a current liability comprised of four sections.
+Accrued payroll is a current liability composed of four sections.
 The first is the amount of payroll earned by staff and not yet processed or paid.
 The second is the dollar value of personal time off accumulated for each employee aggregated into one number.
 The third consists of payroll taxes owed to the respective governmental authorities and the final section comprises the accumulated benefits payable such as health insurance, retirement contributions, and amounts owed to third parties as deductions from the gross payroll.
 This article explains each section and how the amount(s) is reported in the current liability section of the balance sheet.

 This article is at the introductory level for most small business and the more technical and in-depth aspects of accrued payroll are covered in other articles.